|

 reach that far to swat them.

-I was coming to the end of a row and this got pretty tricky cause I
+I was coming to the end of a

 had to turn pretty wide, lay on the brake and swing around just right to

 line up with the next windrow.
-I usually missed since I just wasn't cut out
+I usually missed since I just wasn't cut

 for that farmer stuff.
 I wished I was in town playing baseball with the